BBC pound-for-pound British rankings

 Manchester (25-0, 18KOs)

 Fury shocked the boxing world by bringing Wladimir Klitschko's nine-year reign as world heavyweight champion to an end in Dusseldorf.
-Fury and Klitschko are set to do it all again in October.
+What was less of a shock was Fury's subsequent fall from grace.

 4. James DeGale - Super-middleweight